B.S. in General Studies

 - Overall cumulative GPA of 2.0 or higher.

-- Included within the total of 120 credit hours, 30 credit hours in Liberal Arts as follows:
+- Included within the total of 120 credit hours, 30 credit hours in General Studies as follows:

-- 3 credit hours in Fine Arts/Foreign Language.
+- 3 credit hours in Arts and Humanities

 - Included within the total of 120 credit hours, 20 credit hours in a concentration, with at least a 2.25 GPA.
 At least nine of the 20 credit hours must be completed at IWU.